phalcon-orphanage/docs-internals/reference/methods.rst

 Calling Methods
 ===============
 As seen when calling functions, in Phalcon the methods are called in the PHP userland.
 Thanks to this, a Phalcon user can generate a backtrace and know exactly which components are involved in a given task.
+They also allows users to replace Phalcon components by PHP classes of their own.
 Additionally, like everything else we've seen, the way to make calls is familiar to PHP developers.

 Instance methods
 ----------------